 Chrysler (FCA US LLC) is recalling certain 2018-2020 Jeep Wrangler and 2020 Gladiator vehicles equipped with manual transmissions.
 The clutch pressure plate may overheat and fracture.

 The remedy for this recall is still under development.
-The recall is expected to begin April 22, 2020.
+The was expected to begin on April 22, 2020.
 Owners may contact Chrysler customer service at 1-800-853-1403.
 Chrysler’s number for this recall is W12.

 Owners may also contact the National Highway Traffic Safety Administration Vehicle Safety Hotline at 1-888-327-4236 (TTY 1-800-424-9153), or go to www.safercar.gov.